 So pillows.
 We all love them and use them.
-We like them for comfort, we like them for decoration, we like them to add pops of color on our neutral colored couches.
+We like them for comfort, we like them for decoration, we like them to add color to our neutral couches.
 The more the merrier really…except for one little problem.

 Throw pillows are freakin expensive.